 Not enough is known about the safety of taking passionflower during breast-feeding.
 Stay on the safe side and don't use it.

-Surgery: Passionflower can affect the central nervous system.
+Surgery: Passion flower might cause sleepiness and drowsiness.
 It might increase the effects of anesthesia and other medications on the brain during and after surgery.
-Stop taking passionflower at least 2 weeks before a scheduled surgery.
+Talk to your healthcare provider if you are taking passion flower within 2 weeks of a scheduled surgery.

 Be cautious with this combination

 Passionflower might cause sleepiness and drowsiness.
 Medications that cause sleepiness are called sedatives.
 Taking passionflower along with sedative medications might cause too much sleepiness.<br /><br /> Some sedative medications include pentobarbital (Nembutal), phenobarbital (Luminal), secobarbital (Seconal), clonazepam (Klonopin), lorazepam (Ativan), zolpidem (Ambien), and others.

 The following doses have been studied in scientific research:

 - For anxiety: Capsules containing 400 mg of passion flower extract twice daily for 2-8 weeks has been used.
 Also, 45 drops of a liquid extract of passion flower has been used daily for up to one month.